The trip is going well, and I am safe at my sister’s home; Abby and I are keeping each other’s company.

 - Smithsonian Museum of American History (My favorite)

-If you have never been to Washington, DC, it’s worth the trip to explore; there is undoubtedly much more to see.
+If you have never been to Washington, DC, it’s worth exploring; there is much more to see.

 I boarded the Meteor from the Acela Lounge; the sleeping car attendants loved my jacket, for I wore my blue Amtrak jacket with an old Amtrak logo.